plinss/acmebot/README.rst

 * ``ct_submit_logs`` specifies the list of certificate transparency logs to submit the certificate to.
   The default value is the value specified in the ``settings`` section.
   The value ``["google_testtube"]`` can be used with the Let's Encrypt staging environment for testing.
+* ``verify`` specifies the list of ports to perform certificate installation verification on.
+  The default value is the value specified in the ``settings`` section.

 Example::